 Very few documentaries remain so thoroughly engrossing from beginning to end, and fewer still have left me so in awe of the person.
-This comes from the social activism that defines Belafonte’s life.
+This best essay writing service comes from the social activism that defines Belafonte’s life.
 Describing it with honesty and insight, he self effacingly guides the film from his birth in Harlem and his boyhood in Jamaica to his current work in Los Angeles countering gang violence and massive incarceration.

 In her chronologically organized, extraordinarily moving debut film, writer/director Susanne Rostock exhibits an unerring instinct for the choosing effective black-and-white archival footage that she then integrates into contemporary interviews that provide context.
 Those interviewed include Julian Bond, Tony Bennett, Miriam Makeba, Sidney Poitier, Quincy Jones, and all four of Belafonte’s children.
 Through the tour, the stunning, energetic anchor is Belafonte whose life has been intertwined with a who’s who of leaders and social movements of the last half-century, both by the accident of his time period and his unshakable courage.